-o The termination of the debt.
-Should the debt, having been terminated, be reinstated for whatever reason, the mortgage in respect of that debt shall be reinstated as well.
-Such reinstatement will be without prejudice to the rights of any bona fide third party who acquires rights over the mortgaged property in the time between the termination of the mortgage and its reinstatement

-- The rights and obligations of the mortgagor and mortgagee merge in a single person.
-However, if the consolidation of debt is reversed, the mortgage is reinstated. - By an authenticated waiver by the creditor - Upon the total destruction of the mortgaged property
+- The termination of the debt (Should the debt, having been terminated, be reinstated for whatever reason, the mortgage in respect of that debt will be reinstated as well.
+Such reinstatement will be without prejudice to the rights of any bona fide third party that acquires rights over the mortgaged property in the time between the termination of the mortgage and its reinstatement.) - The merger of the rights and obligations of the mortgagor and mortgagee in a single person (However, if the consolidation of debt is reversed, the mortgage is reinstated.) - An authenticated waiver by the creditor - Upon the total destruction of the mortgaged property